As a USC School of Music student, you’ll be studying and performing in some of the

 New York Steinway grand pianos and a Lynn Dobson Pipe Organ.

-Moore School Hall will be a 500-seat performance and lecture hall in the new Moore
+Moore School Performance Hall is a 500-seat performance and lecture hall in the new

-School of Business building, designed by Raphael Viñoly Architects of New York.
-The
+Moore School of Business building, designed by Raphael Viñoly Architects of New York.

-performance needs of students, faculty and guest artists and will set a new standard
+of students, faculty and guest artists and will set a new standard for innovation

-for innovation and energy efficiency in higher-education facilities.
-It will be located
+and energy efficiency in higher-education facilities.
+It is located adjacent to the

 String Project Building